thehonorguard/mkdocs/docs/rulebook.md

 If you are not an anti-tank role, you shouldn't pick up an anti-tank launcher unless told otherwise by a leading role.

+#### 4.5.1 Using AT launchers on infantry

+Light anti-tank launchers should be used on enemy vehicles unless told otherwise by a leading role.

 ### 4.6 Taking vehicles without communicating

 When you want to take a vehicle, you should communicate this with a leading role.